kent-map/kent/landscape/desire-paths.md

 Walking the Desire Line: Writing Beyond the A to B

-Desire paths are, in the most literal terms, manhuman-made trails created by erosion.
+Desire paths are, in the most literal terms, human-made trails created by erosion.
 You’ll most often notice them outlining the edges of fields or forming shortcuts across grassy corners.
 However, they can form on worn-down pavements, through fallen leaves, or even as trails through snow and ice.
 These visible paths are formed by desire lines: the route taken to travel from A to B.

-The first roads were desire lines, once connecting towns and villages to one another.
+The first roads were desire lines, connecting towns and villages to one another.
 These lines are not always straight but are most often shortcuts.
-It is human nature to follow them, :whether to rebel, save time and energy or in the pursuit of change.
+It is human nature to follow them :whether to rebel, save time and energy or in the pursuit of change.
 It is along these new routes and their newer perspectives that we can find inspiration to write: If if you know where to look for it.

 **A Local History of Desire Paths**
 Canterbury, Kent, has a rich history of pilgrimage that can help us understand the connectivity of paths through and around the city.
 Canterbury has been a site of Pilgrimage, “A journey made to a sacred place as an act of religious devotion”[^ref1], since the early twelfth twelfth century.
 Pilgrims would have followed the ‘Pilgrims’ Way’ route, a 153-mile journey from Winchester to the tomb of the once [medieval](/medieval/medieval-canterbury) Archbishop, Thomas Becket, in Canterbury Cathedral.